London Reefs, Vietnam and Cuarteron Reef a.k.a. Huayang Island, China, Spratly Islands

 We see evenly spaced rows of plantings and lush green grassy spaces.

-West Reef (or West London Reef), is a full island and enclosed bay that is under significant renovation and land reclamation.
+West Reef (or West London Reef), labeled Dao Da tay A, is an island and enclosed bay (larger than the island) that is under significant renovation and land reclamation.
+It has a significant dock facility to the North of the bay, and significant protection from storms by breakwalls.
 Island satellite imagery is dated 3/25/2016 from Google Earth, and shows a diameter of 0.41 miles.
 Location: 8°52'03"N 112°15'05"E. The island has land reclamation structures for thickening the walls of the bay.
 We also see about 15 ships and other sea-faring structures including what might be a barge.
 The island has more than a dozen buildings.
 We also see significant work done to smooth out the island, and some water still showing to the Northeast of the enclosed bay area.
 Looks like the construction equipment is onsite to close up the opening and both build up and smooth out the sand.

 This reef is 6.4 miles in diameter, shaped as an atoll, with multiple infrastructure elements for reclamation around the atoll, in addition to the island.
 Satellite footage when zoomed out is 5/19/2020, and it looks like this atoll will be seeing significant incremental reclamation effort.

-East of West Reef, we find Central Reef.
+East of West Reef, we find Central London Reef.

-Surprisingly oval with a solid sea-wall, and what looks like more recent growth on the Western shore.
-Lots of greenery planted around the island, and a dense population of buildings, that look fairly uniform.
+Surprisingly oval with a solid sea-wall, and a secondary sea wall, and what looks like more recent growth on the west shore, along with a boat launch.
+Greenery planted around the island, and a dense population of buildings, that look fairly uniform.
 We see what might be solar panels on the roofs.
+Due west is another spit of reclaimed land that could become the western edge of this growing island.
+Established road network (secondary source: Maxar Xpress)

-We do see a helicopter pad on the western edge of the island, for safe and convenient transport, and there is little in the way of port facilities.
-The date of these photos is 04/21/2022, and the location is 8°55'52"N 112°21’11”E. The picture is a bit rough to focus on, with very bright lighting and glare.
+We do see a helicopter pad on the western edge of the island, for safe and convenient transport, and there is a jetty / pier on the western side of the island.
+The date of these photos is 04/21/2022, and the location is 8°55'52"N 112°21’11”E. The picture is a bit rough to focus on, with very bright contract.
 The most precise location is 8°55'49"N 112°21'15"E. Diameter is 0.17 miles, including the thin sandy spit of land on the west side of the island.

-East Reef, located °48'51"N 112°37’50”E, seems to be a submerged reef atoll.
-We do see a permanent markers and island reclamation structures, to the east, west and north of the coral atoll.
+East Reef, located °48'51"N 112°37’50”E, is a fully submerged reef atoll.
+We do see three permanent markers and island reclamation structures, to the east, west and north of the coral atoll.
 This is an 8.2 mile diameter reef atoll with two navigation channels cut into the reef on the western side, and a large natural lagoon.
 Satellite Imagery: 2/15/2021.

 Name 1